Comprehensive binocular vision exams, vision therapy, and prism solutions for children and adults.

 Why Standard Eye Exams Often Miss Binocular Vision Problems?

-Many routine eye exams measure how clearly each eye sees individually, but they may not evaluate how the eyes work together.
-Because of this, patients may still experience symptoms even after being told their vision is normal.
+Many eye exams check how well each eye sees on its own.
+However, they may not check how the eyes work together.
+As a result, some people still experience symptoms even when their test report is normal.
 Our binocular vision testing evaluates:

 - Eye alignment